kean/Pulse/README.md

 let view = MainView()
 ```

 Pulse views are built using SwiftUI and require iOS 13.
 But even if your app requires iOS 11, no need to worry.
-Pulse can be easily integrated into projects that require iOS versions as low as iOS 11 and used conditionally.
-In fact, `MainViewController` *is* available on iOS 11 and simply shows an error message on iOS 12 and lower.
+Pulse can still be easily integrated into your project.
+The framework itself requires iOS 11 and Pulse views can be easily added conditionally on iOS 13+.
+To show Pulse from UIKit, use convenience `MainViewController` class.

 <br/>